isomerpages/moe-qihua/_our-curriculum/EdTech & MRL/Media Resource Library (MRL).md

 third_nav_title: EdTech & MRL
 ---
 <h3><strong>Library Activities &amp; Programmes</strong></h3>
-<p>Our school library is a vibrant hub of learning and discovery.
-We offer
+<p>Our <strong>Media Resource Library</strong> is a vibrant hub of learning
-a variety of programmes designed to ignite a lifelong passion for reading and equip students with essential 21st-century literacy skills.</p>
+and discovery.
+We offer a variety of programmes designed to ignite a lifelong passion for reading and equip students with essential 21st-century literacy skills.</p>
 <h4><strong>Engaging the Mass</strong></h4>
 <p><strong>Bringing Books to Our Students</strong>
 </p>